Zen to Go Logo

 You don’t need to reinvent the wheel.
 Start with easy-to-implement initiatives that yield visible results quickly.

-4. Communicate, train, and involve everyone
+4. Communicate, train, and engage everyone

 An occupational health plan cannot be a secret project of Human Resources.
 For it to work, everyone must feel part of it.